Learn About Being a Horse Groomer

 Get Career Info on Duties, Salary, and Job Outlook

-Grooms in the equine industry provide daily care and maintenance for the horses under their supervision.
-There is a certification for horse groomers and plenty of career opportunities.
+Grooms in the equine industry provides daily care and maintenance for the horses under their supervision.
+There are certifications for horse groomers and plenty of career opportunities.

 Most grooms are supervised by a barn manager, trainer, or foreman.
 The groom is expected to report back to those in management when they notice any injuries, changes in behavior, or potential hazards.

 Grooms must be prepared to work outdoors in extreme temperatures and varying weather conditions.
 Most grooms work six days a week, anywhere from 40 to 60 hours per week.
 The working hours often include evenings, weekends, and holidays.
 Travel is frequently required for grooms working with competition horses in the racing and showing industries.

 All areas of the equine industry employ grooms to assist with basic equine management duties.
 Grooms may find positions with racing stables, showing stables, riding schools, boarding farms, breeding farms, stallion farms, polo clubs, equine vet clinics, and nutritional research centers.

 Some grooms specialize by working exclusively with one equine age group, such as foals, yearlings, or mature stallions.
 Others choose to focus their efforts on working in a particular sport or with a particular breed.

 Grooming skills are highly transferable from one area of the equine industry to another, so there is always the option of transitioning into another area of equine sport or production.
 Some individuals also choose to travel internationally while working with horses in grooming positions.